All UW-Madison academic programs are required to complete and submit an annual assessment report to the Office of the Provost.

 If the assessment activity applies to multiple learning outcomes – after answering all of the questions above and uploading any supporting documents – scroll back up to the stated outcome in blue and click on the “+” symbol.
 This allows you to select other outcomes that your answers apply to.

-*Remember: You must complete all of the responses before selecting the additional outcomes.
+*Note: Remember, you must complete all of the responses before selecting the additional outcomes.

 After clicking on the “+” icon, a pop-up window will appear with the list of your program’s learning outcomes.
 Scroll and select all of the learning outcomes that were assessed using the same assessment activity.
 After selecting additional learning outcomes, scroll to the bottom of the window and click “Close.”